ojplg/wup/README.md

 # wup
 Simple web application for some primitive CRUD operations for tracking exercise.
 I am working on this to learn OCaml.

+I do not understand the OCaml pakaging and build system, so things are even more crufty and primitive than my usual low standard.

 # Random thoughts about OCaml

 1) Compiler seems lame.
 Only finds one error at a time and then gives up.